TREKKING WITH MOUNTAIN GORILLAS

 Day 1: Upon arrival into Kigali International Airport, you will be greeted by a driver holding an Aaron’s Photo Tours sign for a private 20 min. transfer to our first night accomodations.
 We will meet at 7:00PM for introductions and a welcome presentation and dinner.

 Day 3-5: 6am breakfast, 7am brief where we will be assigned to visit a specific gorilla family.
 8:30am-1pm gorilla trekking.
 We will spend exactly one hour with the gorillas upon arrival.
 Lunch followed by rest, freshen up, download, and image processing and review with Aaron.
 6:30 dinner.
+We will pick one of these days to visit the new Ellen Degeneres Dian Fossey Center for Conservation, Education, and Research facility.

 Day 6: 6am breakfast, 7am brief where we will be assigned to visit a specific golden monkey family.
 8:30am-1pm golden monkey trekking.
 We will spend exactly one hour with the golden monkeys upon arrival.
 Lunch followed by a 2pm prompt departure for flights home or hotel drop off of you are staying an extra night in Kigali.
 Book flights after 7pm.
 There is a coffee shop at the airport with a few light snacks and drinks to tide your appetite before they feed you dinner on the plane.